elearjgal/elearjgal.github.io/_outreach/night.md

 ---
 title: "Aprende a identificar el cielo nocturno"
-collection: teaching
+collection: talks
+type: "Outreach activity"
 permalink: /outreach/night
 date: 2023/08
 location: "Centro Cultural de Isla Redonda, Sevilla"
 ---

 Organisation of an astronomical night for kids.
 Teaching about the night sky, constellations, and how to orient themselves by looking at the stars.
-Centro Cultural de Isla Redonda, Sevilla